Mille Bornes: History

-Parker Brothers, who held the license to distribute Touring in the United States, acquired a license for Mille Bornes in 1962 and began publishing its version in America with updated cover art; inside, the game used the same bilingual cards from the 1960 Dujardin regular edition.
+Parker Brothers, who held the license to distribute Touring in the United States, acquired a license for Mille Bornes in 1962 and began publishing its version in America with updated cover art; the game used the same bilingual cards from the 1960 Dujardin regular edition.
 Mille Bornes was very popular in the United States, at one point outselling Monopoly.
 Parker Brothers updated the box/cover art again in 1971, and introduced a more comprehensive revision in 1982 with significantly simplified artwork for the cards.
-In the mid-1970s, the Dujardin company moved its headquarters to La Teste-de-Buch before being acquired by Regain-Galore in 1981.
-The headquarters in La Teste were moved to Cestas in 2009, shortly after the company was acquired by TF1 Games in 2007; Dujardin, who has produced the game continuously since 1954, currently do so in Saint-Pantaléon-de-Larche.
+In the mid-1970s, the Dujardin company moved its headquarters slightly south to La Teste-de-Buch before being acquired by Regain-Galore in 1981.
+The headquarters in La Teste were moved to Cestas, 10 miles from Bordeaux, in 2009 shortly after the company was acquired by TF1 Games in 2007.
+Dujardin, who has produced the game continuously since 1954, currently do so in Saint-Pantaléon-de-Larche, which is north of Toulouse.

+In 2021 Dujardin was acquired by Jumbo Games and the production at Saint-Pantaléon-de-Larche was discontinued.
+The company’s headquarters, though, remain in Cestas.

 There have been 26 known publishers of the game in all markets.
 Some Mille Bornes decks are printed in both English and French.
 The Spanish version Mil Hitos, distributed by Heraclio Fournier, was very popular in Spain during the 1970s.
-In the Netherlands there is a variant of this game, Stap op, which deals with cycling instead of driving.
+In the Netherlands there is a predecesor to this game, Stap op, marketed as early as 1939, which deals with cycling instead of driving.
 The hazards and distances are different, but the mechanics of the game are exactly the same.

-The current U.S. version, published by Asmodee, has purged all French language from the printed cards.
-The rules still include the "Coup Fourré" however there is no background given to the "counter thrust" translation.
+The current U.S. version, published by Asmodee, a French manufacturer of games, has removed all French language from the printed cards.
+The rules still include the "Coup Fourré"; however there is no explanation given for the "counter thrust" translation.